Calibrated Mechanism Design: Introduction

 This paper develops a framework for mechanism design in which agents' ability to learn about the designer's information from repeatedly playing a mechanism constrains implementable outcomes.
 In our framework, allocations depend on agents' reports and on a state known only to the designer.
 Through repeated participation, agents observe their allocations and gradually learn about this state.
 A mechanism therefore serves a dual role: it determines allocations based on reports, and it acts as an information structure that reveals the underlying state.
 The more the mechanism conditions on the state, the more information it leaks, and the tighter the constraints on implementable outcomes.

 We approach our analysis in two steps.
 First, we introduce a static solution concept for mechanism design that directly models the feedback between the mechanism, the information it reveals, and participants' behavior.
-Second, we provide a dynamic microfoundation showing this static solution concept precisely captures the implementable outcomes when infinitely patient agents repeatedly interact with the same mechanism.
+This solution concept allows us to tractably capture the limits on the set of implementable outcomes implied by agents' learning, while abstracting from the dynamics of experimentation.
+Second, we provide a dynamic microfoundation showing this static solution concept precisely captures the implementable outcomes when an infinitely patient agent repeatedly interacts with the same mechanism.

-In \autoref{sec:model}, we introduce a static solution concept\textemdash calibrated mechanism design\textemdash requiring that mechanisms remain incentive compatible and individually rational given the information it reveals about the state through their allocations.
+In \autoref{sec:model}, we introduce a static solution concept\textemdash calibrated mechanism design\textemdash requiring that mechanisms remain incentive compatible and individually rational given the information they reveal about the state through their allocations.
 We formalize this requirement through the notion of a \emph{calibrated mechanism}.
 We couple each mechanism with an information structure that describes what participants learn about the state from the mechanism.
-The information structure reveals to each player an interim allocation rule\textemdash the mapping from her type reports to lotteries over her allocations\textemdash capturing what she would learn from repeatedly observing outcomes in the mechanism.
+The information structure reveals to each agent an interim allocation rule\textemdash the mapping from her type reports to lotteries over her allocations\textemdash capturing what she would learn from repeatedly observing her outcomes in the mechanism.
 We require the information structure to be calibrated in the sense of \cite{foster1997calibrated}: the interim allocation rule each agent observes must accurately describe the allocation probabilities she faces.
 Throughout the paper, we study calibrated mechanism design: the designer chooses a mechanism that remains incentive compatible and individually rational when participants have access to the mechanism's calibrated information structure before playing.
 Calibration imposes a constraint on the designer relative to standard mechanism design: the more the allocation rule depends on the state, the more informative the calibrated information structure becomes, and hence the more incentive and participation constraints the designer must satisfy.